simonjisu/FARM_tutorial/README.md

 # Requirements

-Fisrt `fork` the github to your repository, then
+Please `fork` the github to your repository, then

 ```
 git clone https://github.com/[username]/FARM_tutorial.git